 The spa has a Turkish Bath and Hammam.
 The rooms and suites have been built to incorporate as many sea views as possible.

-The restaurant is the sort of place where lovers propose and there is a private hotel car service from Rome to Caesar Augustus.
+The restaurant is the sort of place where lovers propose and there is a private hotel car service from Rome to the Caesar Augustus.

 Check the price and availability of Hotel Caesar Augustus

-Oltremare Capri Relais
+Great Value Hotel – Oltremare Capri Relais

 Hotel Il Girasole

-Il Girasole also offers a free shuttle service to and from the harbor for those interested in traveling by ferry!
 Free WiFi is available, and guests have access to a sun terrace and swimming pool.
 Breakfast is included.

-A lovely 3-star hotel, wonderful for couples or families.
-Prices start at €141 per night
+A lovely 3-star hotel, wonderful for couples or families who will appreciate the suites and triple rooms.

 Monte Solaro Bed and Breakfast

-This intimate B&B boasts sweeping views of the Mediterranean from its panoramic sun terrace.
+This intimate B&B boasts sweeping views of the Mediterranean from its panoramic terrace.

 Italian breakfast is served every morning, and rooms offer air conditioning.